ewolff/microservice-kubernetes/README.md

   server in the web browser.
 Notice how the service was bound to a port on the host Minikube runs on.

+The service type is `LoadBalancer`.
+This should actually connect the service to an external load balancer.
+This does not work on minikube so it can only be accessed at a specific port on the minikube host.

 Apache HTTP Load Balancer
 ------------------------